davidnicholai/my-environment/README.md

 - `Ctrl+U` to clear everything you've typed
 - `Ctrl+L` to clear the Terminal
 - [oh-my-zsh cheat sheet](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet)
+- Learn more about Unix commands and scripting: http://linuxcommand.org/index.php

 ## Miscellaneous
 To delete all files/directories inside a directory